MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/09/devtools-129.md

 <!-- Subtitle: Understand your webpage's security issues with the Security tool -->

-Previously, buttons and icons in the **Security** tool had a green overlay and were not visible:
+Previously, buttons and icons in the **Security** tool had a square overlay and were not readable:

 ![Security tool bug](./devtools-129-images/buggy-security-tool.png)